Peer Effects in Consideration and Preferences: Empirical Content of the Model

 Suppose next that there is no consideration-only peer.
-We can still implement a similar idea by replicating the consideration-only peer behavior with two peers, one that affects consideration and preferences and the other one that affects only preferences.
-Notice that these two peers can be identified by Proposition~\ref{prop: identification of pref group}.
+We can implement a similar idea by \emph{replicating} the consideration-only peer behavior with a consideration-preference peer and a preference-only one.
+Note that these two peers can be identified by Proposition~\ref{prop: identification of pref group}.
 Pick some Agent $a'\in\mathcal{M}'$ and Agent $a''\in\mathcal{M}''$.
-Next, take $\mathbf{y}$ such that $y_a=0$ for all $a\neq a'$ and $y_{a'}=v$.
-Note that
+We have that

+That is, when we switch a consideration-preference peer from the default to alternative $v$, $\ln{\operatorname{P}_a}\left( v \mid \mathbf{0}\right)$ changes via two effects, namely, preference and consideration.
+Importantly, the effect via preferences coincides with the one we get by switching a preference-only peer from the default to alternative $v$.
+Thus, by subtracting the two effects, we can recover the effect (up to sign) of switching a consideration-only peer from the default to option $v$.